doctordick/DrDick/CONTRIBUTING.md

     ```

 1. Once the condensed feature branch is pushed to your origin, you can [submit a pull request](https://help.github.com/articles/using-pull-requests/)!
 At minimum, the PR should contain:
-    * A link to the MeisterTask story
+    * A link to the MeisterTask story (only applies to internal dev team)
+    * A description of what the branch does
     * Steps to reproduce and test, including URLs to hit, all use cases, and screenshots (optional)

 ### Step 4: Merging Pull Requests

-1. Assign your PR to someone for review through either tagging others in the PR or commenting with `@<github username>`.
+1. You should assign your PR to a member of the internal dev team for code review, through either tagging others in the PR or commenting with `@<github username>`.

 1. The reviewer will test and provide feedback on the PR, usually within 24-48 hours.
 The reviewer should pull down the PR and make sure it works locally. **PLEASE** check the history to ensure that the rebase process went smoothly and merging the pull request will maintain a clear and concise commit history on the master repo.
 As needed, the reviewer will re-assign the PR back to the author for further development.
-The author re-assigns the PR back to the reviewer after addressing the reviewer’s feedback.
+The author re-assigns the PR back to the reviewer after addressing the reviewer’s feedback for any final feedback.

-1. After all PR feedback has been addressed, the reviewer should add `Approved` as a comment.
-The author will once again squash all commits (see Flattening Your Commits).
+1. After all PR feedback has been satisfactorily addressed, the reviewer should add `Approved` as a comment to the github PR conversation form and tag a member of the internal dev team.
+The author should once again squash all commits (see Flattening Your Commits).

-1. The author can now merge the PR.
+1. The internal dev team can now merge the PR.
 To merge a PR, follow the steps outlined next to the "Merge Pull Request" button.
 For more information, please read [how to check out pull requests locally](https://help.github.com/articles/checking-out-pull-requests-locally/)